artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 categories: [artsy, beginners, engineering, hokusai, kubernetes, k8s]
 ---

-When I joined Artsy Engineering a few months ago, I had roughly 0 knowledge of Kubernetes.
-I'd heard the term thrown around a few times, but had no idea how it worked or what it was good for.
+When I joined Artsy Engineering a few months ago, I had roughly zero knowledge of Kubernetes.
+I'd heard the term thrown around a few times, but had no idea how it worked or what it was used for.

 Kubernetes is still a bit of a mystery to me, but I'm able to do a lot of Kubernetes operations quickly and easily thanks to an open-source tool developed at Artsy: [Hokusai](https://github.com/artsy/hokusai).

-In this post, I'll give some background on Kubernetes, a brief history of Hokusai and a description of its functionality, and some pointers for how to get started using it.
+In this post, I'll give some background on Kubernetes, a brief history of Hokusai, a description of its functionality, and some pointers for how to get started using it.

 <!-- more -->